matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

 * This is _already better_ than having everything in a single massive file
 * However, now things are tied to this exact relative path on your computer and are brittle to refactoring and change
 * But we can do much better

 ---
+# Next steps: Making your code installable

+* Use a `src/` directory layout and then use a packaging tool
+* Allow for editable installation `python -m pip install --editable .` so that you can develop and use the code as you go
+* Compiled code extensions or pure Python?
+* Application or library?

+---
+# Going beyond, packaging

+* Use `build` to create source distributions (`sdist`) and wheels
+* Distribute to PyPI
+* Profit
+* conda-forge and binaries

+---
+# Best practices

+* scientific-python cookie
+* Engage with the experts (RSEs)
+* Community guidance exists (Scientific Python)
+* How does this apply to machine learning code?
+   - Zenodo

+---
 # Software Citation and Recognition Workshop